 The EPA assigns each product to one of four hazard categories.
 The categories are represented by I, II, III and IV with I being the most hazardous.
 Also, each product is also assigned a corresponding signal word which appears on the product label.
 Category I pesticides are identified on the label with the signal word "Danger" or "Danger Poison" and Category II pesticides are identified on the label by the signal word "Warning".
-Category III pesticides are identified on the label with the signal word "Caution" and Category IV pesticides are identified on the label by the signal words "Keep Out of Reach of Children".
-Category III and IV are usually not distinguished from each other since most category IV products include the "Caution" signal word on the label.
+Category III pesticides are identified on the label with the signal word "Category III pesticides are identified on the label by the signal word "Warning".
+Category III pesticides are identified on the label with the signal word "Category III pesticides are identified on the label with the signal word "Category III and IV are usually not distinguished from each other since most category IV products include the "Caution" signal word on the label.